 Treating Gum Recession with Soft Tissue Grafting Idaho Falls, ID

-Dr. Tall can replace recessed tissue to restore the health and appearance of your smile.
+Dr. Darrington can replace recessed tissue to restore the health and appearance of your smile.

 Who Is a Candidate for Soft Tissue Grafting?